kawgh1/react-seasons/README.md

 2. Must extend (subclass) **React.Component**
 3. Must define a 'render(...)' method that returns some amount of JSX

+## Benefits of Class-Based Components
+1. Easier to read code organization
+2. Can use 'State' --> easier to handle user input
+3. Understands lifecycle events --> easier to do things when the app first starts

 ## Rules of State in React
 1. Only useable with **Class Components**
    - technically can be used with functional components using the 'Hooks' system